-A good Data Scientist has the skills to retrieve and work with data.
-Becoming well-versed in SQL will help in that case.
-Let’s start by going through the following topics to get familiarized with SQL for Data Science:
+A good data scientist has the skills to retrieve and work with data.
+Being well-versed in SQL will help in that case.
+Let us start by going through the following topics to get familiarized with SQL for data science:

-Everyone is busy picking up Python and R for Data Science, but without the knowledge of databases, trying to work in Data Science could soon become a huge setback.
-So, before getting into SQL for Data Science, you should understand how an RDBMS works.
+Everyone is busy picking up Python and R for data science, but trying to work in data science without the knowledge of databases, could soon become a huge setback.
+So, before getting into SQL for data science, you should understand how RDBMS works.

 Check out this SQL for Data Science tutorial created by Intellipaat for Data Science enthusiasts:

 Relational database management system (RDBMS) is the root of SQL as well as other database systems such as MS SQL Server, Oracle, MySQL, IBM Db2, and Microsoft Access.
 The relational model by E. F. Codd is the basis of the RDBMS.